FB

 • Finally, keep a good old hacksaw handy for the small jobs and the little obnoxious weird places you need to cut steel (or whatever).

 Don’t forget you can also hire out the non-DIY cutting methods.
-We don’t think of them as DIY methods, but they sure can help the DIY builds.
+While they are not technically DIY methods, they sure can help the DIY builds.

 Happy Steel Cutting!!